cyipt/acton/README.md

 before been made available in a single place or analysed together to support planning, as illustrated in the schematic diagram below.

+    #> QStandardPaths: XDG_RUNTIME_DIR not set, defaulting to '/tmp/runtime-robin'
+    #> TypeError: Attempting to change the setter of an unconfigurable property.
+    #> TypeError: Attempting to change the setter of an unconfigurable property.

 <img src="man/figures/README-workflow-1.png" width="100%" />

 The four main data sources shown above are: